 - ‘mandatory’ injunctions, including orders to deliver up infringing goods.

-The Copyright Act 1994 also contains criminal offences for the infringement of copyright works for commercial gain.
+If your successful civil enforcement actions do not lead to the infringement ceasing, the Copyright Act 1994 contains criminal offences for the infringement of copyright works for commercial gain.
 A person convicted for such activity may be imprisoned for up to five years or fined up to NZ$150,000.

 Internationally, New Zealand is part of several agreements that establish certain international standards for copyright protection.
 As in New Zealand, you don’t need to register for copyright protection in these countries; however, every country and situation is different.
 To find out your rights, discuss your particular situation with an IP attorney.
 Find out more information about international copyright protection.